godaddy/datastar/README.md

 });
 ```

-We also support setting an optional expiration period called TTL(Time To Leave) for data expiration and removal.
-You can set up the TTL option either when creating the data entry or updating it.
-Once when you update the data entry, it will reset its TTL.
+We also support setting an optional expiration period called `TTL`(Time To Leave) for data expiration and removal.
+You can set up the `TTL` option either when creating the data entry or updating it.
+Once when you update the data entry, it will reset its `TTL`.
 ```js
 Album.create({
   entity: {